 Students who do not complete their degree requirements in the academic year in which they applied will be required to submit a Reapply Graduation Application.
 If degree requirements were completed at another institution, official transcripts must also be sent to the Registrar's Office.
-The Reapply Graduation fee is $75.
 The degree will be posted within 4-6 weeks after receiving the application and any necessary transcripts.

 Residency (Traditional Undergraduate)

 Students must complete a minimum of 32 units in residence.
 Eighteen (18) of the last twenty-four (24) units must be completed at Concordia.
 A minimum of 27 total upper division units (18 in the major) must be completed at Concordia.

 Statement of Completion

 A student who qualifies and is continuing on into Concordia's Fifth Year Teaching Program or Master of Business Administration (MBA) program may have a portion of their final semester's units count toward their credential or MBA degree.
 A Statement of Completion must be submitted to the Registrar's Office before the undergraduate degree is posted.